seegg/tournament-bracket/README.md

 Selecting a different winner will reset all results further up the bracket involving the affected matchup

 The bracket itself is stored as a binary tree and made available throughout the app using a context provider.
-The context provider acts as a sort of scuffed global state manager and is only use to access the reference for the bracket.
-Updates are done outside of the provider to avoid triggering a re-render of every context consumer which is very noticeable on large brackets.
+The provider acts as a sort of scuffed global state manager and is only use to access the references for the bracket.
+Updates are done outside of the provider to avoid triggering a re-render of every consumer of that provider which is very noticeable on large brackets.

 The layout is done mostly through flex-box in css, the size and shape depends on the cell and cell-container classes.